Suwayomi/Suwayomi-JUI/README.md

 Any platform that runs Java can run it.
 On most platforms are binaries available if you don't want to install Java yourself

 ## Is this application usable?
 Should I test it?
-Here is a list of current features for interaction with Tachidesk:
+Here is a list of current features for interaction with TachideskJUI:

-- Installing and uninstalling Extensions.
+- Managing installed Extensions.
 - Interaction with your library.
 - Browsing installed sources.
-- Viewing manga and chapter info.
+- Viewing manga and chapters.
+- Reading, downloading, and managing chapters.

-**Note:** Keep in mind that TachideskJUI and Tachidesk are alpha software and can rarely break and/or with each update, so you may have to delete your data to fix it.
+**Note:** Keep in mind that TachideskJUI and Tachidesk are alpha software, so it can have issues.
 See [General troubleshooting](#general-troubleshooting) and [Support and help](#support-and-help) if it happens.

 ## Downloading and Running the app
 ### All Operating Systems (x64, Java Not Included)